 “I’m surprised that 10 years later, I still eat Sweetgreen every day and haven’t gotten sick of it,” Jammet says.
 (Of course, he’s a little biased.)
 “The key is that we make it easy to personalize your salad, so you’re free to change it up.”
 For the record, he’s not a build-your-own kind of guy.
 His favorites include the seasonal Squash + Blue Cheese salad and the Chicken Pesto Parm bowl.

 Keep reading for Jammet’s advice on how to make the most sensational salads at home or during your next visit to whatever salad spot you choose.

 3 Rules of a Perfect Salad

 “I’ve learned to let ingredients shine on their own, which is why one of my biggest pet peeves are overly-seasoned salads that don’t let you taste the ingredients,” he says.
 He recommends tasting the salad before you dress or season it and adding dressing slowly.

 Jammet’s secret to perfect texture?
 “Having enough crunch and creaminess!
 My go-to move is to add avocado to everything and then make sure I have something with crunch to compliment it, like tortilla chips,” he explains.

-Remember that a little crunch goes a long way (too much will make it feel like you’re eating rabbit food), but that too-creamy is no good, either.
+Remember that a little crunch goes a long way (too much will make it feel like you’re eating rabbit food), but too-creamy is no good, either.
 “I’d never combine feta with our Caesar dressing.
 It’s a bit too creamy for me,” he says.

-Follow your tastebuds
+Follow your taste buds

 At the end of the day, your salad is yours and yours alone.
 Jammet prefers greens over grains and romaine over mesclun.
-His favorite cheese is goat and his favorite dressing is Miso.
+His favorite cheese is goat and his favorite dressing is miso.
 But your preferred flavors and textures may be totally different.
 Get to know your preferences and then look for combos that tap into what you love.